 https://www.googleapis.com/auth/cloud-platformscope.
 Click the dialog's ALLOW to send the request to the service.
 After less than one second (typically), the JSON response showing that the example-cluster is pending appears below the template.

-You can confirm that the cluster is created by going to GCP Console—Clusters.
+You can confirm that the cluster is created by going to Cloud Console—Clusters.

 Congratulations!
-You've used the Google APIs Explorer to create cluster.
+You've used the Google APIs Explorer to create a cluster.